 The Department of Psychology invites applications for its graduate program.
 Your application will be evaluated by the department's Admissions Committee and by the faculty in the area of study in which you intend to concentrate.
 You will be asked on the application to indicate one or more OSU Psychology Faculty members or labs with whom you would like to work while at OSU.
 This field will be required so please take time to look and see whom you feel your interests are similar.
 All faculty pages are linked with their names under the admitting faculty.
 We are eager to receive applications from members of disadvantaged groups.

 Only students who intend to pursue the Ph.D. are admitted.
-To apply, you should have a minimum of 20 quarter hours-or 14 semester hours-of study in psychology at the undergraduate level.
+To apply, we recommend you have a minimum of 14 semester hours or 20 quarter hours-of study in psychology at the undergraduate level.
 You need not have an undergraduate psychology degree.

 Transfer credit is considered on a case-by-case basis, as is advanced standing based on graduate work done elsewhere.
 Credit decisions are based on how closely the previous work matches that which is required by the area in which you intend to concentrate.